B2B vs DTC Fulfillment: Key Operational Differences for Ecommerce Brands

 - and smooth post-purchase communication.

-The customer experiences the delivery personally, so speed and accuracy shape the brand.
+The customer experiences the delivery personally, so speed and accuracy shape how the brand is perceived.

 - ship windows,